TexasInstruments/edgeai-app-stack/README.md

     `./setup.sh`

+4. Connect the SD card that is flashed with EdgeAI WIC Image.
+By default TargetFS and Install Path is set as default SD Card mount path (/media/$USER/rootfs)

-4. Modify Makefile to set TARGETFS, SOC, INSTALL_PATH etc..
+5. Modify Makefile to set TARGETFS, SOC, INSTALL_PATH etc..

-5. Build and Install the components
+6. Build and Install the components

     `make`

     `make install`

-6. Run `make help` to know the differnet make targets available
+7. Run `make help` to know the differnet make targets available

 # Sync to latest updates